jjjermiah/orcestra_icb/README.md

 # Orcestra ICB Data Manager

+> [!WARNING]
+> This project has been archived and is no longer maintained.
+>
+> The functionality has been implemented in the [orcestra-downloader python package](https://github.com/bhklab/orcestra-downloader).
+>
+> Please refer to it's repository for downloading icb data.

 This project provides a command-line interface (CLI) to manage and interact with a collection of ICB dataset records.
 The CLI allows you to list available datasets, download all datasets, or download a specific dataset by name.

 ## **Demo of downloading all ICB Dataset from Orcestra**